 - Good value

 Aluminium also offers lots of variety in regard to finish.
 Most aluminium windows are finished with a powder coating, which enhances their durability and their stylish appearance.

-This powder coating is available in a huge range of colours, particularly when you opt for brands like Origin which offer 180 RAL colours as well as any British standard colour and Farrow and Ball shades.
+This powder coating is available in a huge range of colours.
+We offer 180 RAL colours as well as any British standard colour and Farrow and Ball shades.

 Highly realistic wood effect coatings can also be achieved with aluminium windows, and this is perfect for those who love the classic, traditional appearance of real wood but prefer the durability of aluminium over timber.

 Many aluminium windows can also feature different finishes on the inside and outside of the frame, which allows you to customise the look of the windows to complement your home’s exterior while coordinating with the individual décor of each room.

 Aluminium windows do tend to be more expensive than uPVC due to a higher cost of materials and manufacturing.
 However, when you consider that aluminium is less likely to degrade than uPVC, it can be a more cost-effective solution in the long run.